BYLAWS OF THE CAROLINA MOUNTAIN CLUB, INCORPORATED

 - to carry out the maintenance and stewardship responsibilities we have been given by the Appalachian Trail Conservancy and the Friends of the Mountains-to-Sea Trail,

 - to develop and maintain other hiking trails in western North Carolina as approved by the Club's Council,

 - to encourage the conservation of our natural scenery,

 - to foster hiking, trail construction and maintenance, fellowship, and enjoyment of the out-of-doors in Club members.

 2. The Club will have full power and authority to purchase, own, lease, or dispose of all kinds of property; both real and personal; and to perform all acts necessary for the proper fulfillment of these objectives.

 ARTICLE III – MEMBERSHIP

-1. Any person can join the Club by completing a membership application form or joining online and paying dues.
+1. Any person at least eighteen years old can join the Club by completing a membership application form or joining online and paying dues.

-3. The dues for membership will be as set by the Council with approval of a majority of the Club membership present at any regular or special Club meeting.
+4. The dues for members will be as set by the Council with the approval of a simple majority of the Club membership present and voting at any regular or special Club meeting.